 SerratioPeptidase (20,000 units enteric coated granules - 120,000 units per gram)

-Click here to buy Serrapeptase supplement, to see a list of hundreds of high quality supplements, or to sign up to a FREE natural medicine newsletter
+Buy Serrapeptase supplement, see a list of hundreds of high quality supplements

 Suggested use: The label says one or two

 serrapeptase tablets or pills once or twice a day, but we suggest you limit your

 use to one tablet daily until more research is available.
 Do not exceed 5

 tablets a week until more research is published.
 We don't suggest using

 40,000 units since the benefits and risks on this high dose are not clearly